ROC Analysis

 1. Select the data format.
 (See explanation of data formats.)

 2. Paste or enter your data into the "Input Data" field or click the "Paste Example Data" button.
-Data may be pasted from programs such as Microsoft Excel or Word (on the Macintosh, there is a bug).
+Data may be pasted from programs such as Microsoft Excel or Word.

 3. Enter the number of rating categories.
 (See explanation of data formats.)
 This is not needed for the example data or Format 5.